Mare-expectantem/Dark-Skies-Above-Lets-thaw-it-out/README.md

-Currently Playable
+Currently Playable.
+To my knowledge, without bugs, at the time of 01.04.
+No, this is not an April fools joke.
-# To-Do Fixing
+# To-Do
- - Mapgen
- - - The fact that evacuation shelters aren't connected to the roads.
-No clue how to do that.
+ - I should probably sort the various file contents into a more readable form.

 # The Defrosting
 Dark Skies Above was put into A seperate Repository after the Origianl Author ceased upkeep and its regualar maintainance became a drain on resources.
 As my first prioriy, I am trying to get this whole thing into an error-and-bug-free state.
 At the time of writing this is mostly done, see the To-Do Fixing point.
 I do plan on continuing the mod after that, this does however mean that the original authors ideas and Designs aren't necessarily representative of the direction this mod will go.
 I do however plan to keep most things that are in here, I have some nice ideas there.